petebachant/petebachant.github.io/_posts/2025-03-13-continuous-reproducibility.md

 I've heard DevOps described as "turning collaborators into contributors."
-To achieve this, it's important to minimize the amount of effort required to start working on a project.
+To achieve this, it's important to minimize the amount of effort required to get set up to start working on a project.
-Since automated CI/CD pipelines typically run on fresh or mostly stateless virtual machines, dependency management needs to be automated, e.g., with the help of containers and/or virtual environments.
+Since automated CI/CD pipelines typically run on fresh or mostly stateless virtual machines, setting up dependencies needs to be automated, e.g., with the help of containers and/or virtual environments.
 These pipelines then serve as continuously tested documentation, which can be much more reliable than a list of steps written in a README.